chriswoojinlee/asmr/README.md

 - Tested and designed a class in my model package that is robust (ProfileManager.addProfile() and ProfileManager.deleteProfile())

+## Phase 4: Task 3
+- If I had more time to work on this project, I would refactor the hierarchy of my main three model package classes, ProfileManager, Profile, and Sound.
+If my ProfileManager class used a Map with objects of type Profile as keys and objects of type ArrayList<Sound> as values, or if my ProfileManager and Profile classes extended a common interface that specifies add() and remove() methods, there would be a lot less redundancy between the code of these three classes.

 ## Future User Stories (for my own reference)
 - As a user, I want to be able to increase the volume of a sound.
 - As a user, I want to be able to decrease the volume of a sound.